shouryan01/complete-next-app/README.md

 bun i
 ```

+Rename `.env.example` to `.env`.
+You will use this file to save your environment variables.

-Secong, create a new Postgres Database.
+Second, create a new Postgres Database.
 I am using `Neon`.
 Add the connection string to `DATABASE_URL`

 Next, set `BETTER_AUTH_SECRET`.
 This is a secret value used for encryption and hashing.
 It must be at least 32 characters and generated with high entropy.
 Use: